-■ SNTP Server
+SNTP Server

-• Server1

-Enter a user-defined SNTP server IP addresses or hostname.
+Server1 Enter a user-defined SNTP server IP addresses or hostname.
 Up to twot SNTP servers can be defined.
 The primary server provides SNTP information.

-• Server2

-The backup server provides SNTP information.

-• Poll Interval (60-86400)

-Defines the interval (in seconds) at which the SNTP server is polled for Unicast information.
+Server2 The backup server provides SNTP information.
+Poll Interval (60-86400 sec) Defines the interval (in seconds) at which the SNTP server is polled for Unicast information.
+The factory default value is 1024.

-≥ Note:

-The device supports the Simple Network Time Protocol (SNTP).
+The Switch supports the Simple Network Time Protocol (SNTP).
 SNTP assures accurate network device clock time synchronization up to the millisecond.
 Time synchronization is performed by a network SNTP server.
 SNTP operates only as a client, and cannot provide time services to other systems.